Technology

 Our technology will change the aviation industry

-Our production process is based on Power-to-Liquid technology and focused on the Fischer-Tropsch pathway.
-The underlying process chain comprises the whole carbon cycle from CO2 capture to fuel combustion.
-Together with our partners, we combine versatility in technology use and development potential to achieve the highest conversion efficiencies.
+Our production process is based on Power-to-Liquid technology and focuses on the Fischer-Tropsch pathway.
+The underlying process chain covers the entire carbon cycle from CO2 capture to fuel combustion.
+Together with our partners, we combine technology versatility and development potential to achieve the highest conversion efficiencies.

 The carbon cycle shows, how we can produce unlimited renewable fuels without releasing more CO2 from fossil sources into the atmosphere.